johnmorehouse/website/content/authors/admin/_index.md

 Welcome to my website.
 I am an economist interested in urban and environmental economics.
 I currently work at Freddie Mac as a Quant Tech Lead, studying how climate risk impacts the housing market.

 I received my Ph.D. in economics from the University of Oregon in 2022.
-My academic research addresses spatial heterogeneity in responses to public policy, such as the US Clean Air Act and local housing regulations.
+Outside of work, I love riding my bike.

 __NEW: (2024)__